twinklr/cad/enclosure/README.md

 Supplied as both DXF and Illustrator v3 files.

+## CONTENTS

+* `twinklr-enclosure.iges` is an IGES CAD file for the whole case, exported from Fusion 360.

 ## Lasercutter settings

 This will be of no use to anyone but Tom, but I've been using the following successfully: